12 Things to Do in Cognac That Go Beyond Brandy: Where to Eat, Drink, and Explore

 While Cognac had long been known for its wine, it was not until the 17th century that it began to produce the brandy that would make it famous.

+Dutch merchants introduced the technique of distilling wine to the region, and Cognac soon became known for its high-quality brandy.
 The art of blending different eaux-de-vie, or distilled spirits, was also developed in Cognac, which further enhanced the quality of the brandy.

 In the 19th century, Cognac brandy became a symbol of luxury and wealth, and it was exported all over the world.
-The town’s economy was transformed, and many of its residents became wealthy merchants.
+The townโs economy was transformed, and many of its residents became wealthy merchants.

 Understanding Cognac, the brandy